eggheads/eggdrop/tests/README.md

 What this exercises:

 1. **IRCd dialogue**: TCP connect → CAP/NICK/USER (auto-handled) → welcome
-   → JOIN → NAMES.
-The mock IRCd auto-PONGs and auto-handles `CAP LS` so tests don't repeat that boilerplate.
+   → JOIN → NAMES → bot's post-join MODE/WHO queries serviced.
+The mock
+   IRCd auto-PONGs and auto-handles `CAP LS`; the helpers drive the rest.
 2. **Partyline command**: `eggdrop_proc.send_partyline(".+chan #pytest")`
    writes to Eggdrop's stdin.
 The `@pytest.mark.partyline` marker tells the `eggdrop_proc` fixture to spawn with `-nt` instead of `-n`, opening the